Guide to GVM upgrades: what it is and where to get one

 You’ve convinced me, but what exactly is a GVM upgrade?

 A GVM upgrade is a term for a whole bunch of accessories.
 Essentially, some very clever people in the aftermarket have sat down with some very stern people from the traffic authorities and worked out exactly what’s stopping your 4X4 from being able to safely carry more weight.
 In some states, these upgrades can be done to any old 4X4 where a kit is available and legally recognised.
-Others however are requiring the installation to be done before the vehicle is registered.
+Others, however, require installation before the vehicle is registered.

 Got it, but why were you talking about trailers?